Adam Duvall Preview, Player Props: Red Sox vs. Yankees

-On Monday, Adam Duvall (hitting .189 in his past 10 games) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
-First pitch is at 7:10 PM ET.
+Adam Duvall -- with an on-base percentage of .250 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Boston Red Sox against the New York Yankees, with Randy Vasquez on the mound, on September 12 at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Adam Duvall Game Info & Props vs. the Yankees